covidwatchorg/covidwatch-android-tcn/README.md

 ## Who are we?
 What is this app?

-This repository is focused on the implementation of the Android version of the COVID Watch app.
+This repository is focused on the implementation of the Android version of the Covid Watch app.
 Our goals are to:
 - Allow users to anonymously record interactions with others using the [TCN Protocol](https://github.com/TCNCoalition/tcn-client-android)
 - Notify users if someone they've interacted with in the past 2 weeks indicates they've tested positive for COVID-19 (again, anonymously!)
 - Offer a seamless UX to complete all of the above!